Sustainability / Social Report / Creating Attractive WorkplacesFoster a Corporate Culture That Meets Employee Needs

 4. (16)I want to promote the welfare of the region

-Management Structure
+Management System

 The Human Resources Division supervised by the director responsible for this area leads the Company’s human resources management, in which a CAPD* cycle is applied for planning and implementing specific measures.
 The measures important from a management perspective are submitted for deliberation in major meetings such as the Management Meeting and the Strategy Meeting.